actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 However, $x_i$ can be discrete or continuous because the model is conditional on $x_i$ being fixed.
 As long as one can show $y_i$ can vary through $x_i$, the model shall hold regardless whether $x_i$ is discrete or continuous.

-With these assumptions in mind, we can also find the distribution of $y_i$ that we should know assumed to directly follow the normal distribution through it's errors:
+With these assumptions in mind, we can also find the distribution of $y_i$ that we should directly follow the normal distribution through it's errors:

 $$
 E[y_i|x_i] = E[\alpha + \beta x_i + e_i|x_i] = \alpha + \beta x_i + E[e_i|x_i]